Last Updated: March 1, 2025

 Music Career

-In addition to acting, Lewis is well known in Japan as a singer.
+In addition to acting, Lewis is well-known in Japan as a singer.
 In 1981, he released two singles: "City Connection" and "Love is DANDAN."
 The former track was a huge hit in the country, reaching number two on the Oricon chart.

 Personal Life

 Since his child acting on "Webster," Lewis has only grown about six inches.
 There is no known condition that explains his diminutive stature.
-When it comes to his hobbies, Lewis is known to practice the Korean martial art of taekwondo.
+When it comes to his hobbies, Emmanuel is known to practice the Korean martial art of taekwondo.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.